canarybuilds/zulip/templates/zerver/help/desktop-notifications.md

 2. On the left, select **Privacy & Security**.
 Scroll to the **Permissions** section and select the **Settings** button next to **Notifications**.

-3. Find the URL for your Zulip organization, and adjust the **Status** selector to **Allow**.
+3. Find the URL for your Feniks Chat organization, and adjust the **Status** selector to **Allow**.

 {tab|desktop-app}